heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 A remote endpoint responsible for authenticating the identity of its callers, and subsequently issuing a temporary credential that is compatible with other services within the exchange service's domain.
-Examples of an exchange service include an OAuth Authorization Server and AWS' Security Token Service.
+Examples of an exchange service include an OAuth Authorization Server and AWS Security Token Service.

 * Target Service

 The service that the workload ultimately wants to access.
 The target service accepts temporary credentials issued to the workload by the exchange service.
-Examples include an OAuth resource server or AWS' S3.
+Examples include an OAuth resource server or AWS S3.

 # Architecture and Message Flow {#architecture-and-message-flow}